astronomer/astro-blog/posts/get-apache-airflow-certified-a-talk-with-marc-lamberti.md

 ---
 slug: get-apache-airflow-certified
 title: Advance your career with Airflow Training & Certification
-description: Build your Apache Airflow® knowledge and expertise in the field of data orchestration by getting Astronomer Certified.
+description: Build your Apache Airflow knowledge and expertise in the field of data orchestration by getting Astronomer Certified.
 heroImagePath: ../assets/certfied.png
 authors: